learn-co-curriculum/dsc-filtering-v2-4/README.md

-This is an annoying problem to encounter and also underlines the importance of setting up a database in an appropriate manner at the get go.
+This is an annoying problem to encounter and also underlines the importance of setting up a database in an appropriate manner at the get-go.
 For now, it's time to practice some of your SQL querying skills!

 ## Summary